binguimath/binguimath.github.io/Course_2022_VOA.md

 2/21 Segal's picture of 2d CFT; motivations of VOAs and conformal blocks

+2/24 Virasoro algebras

-2/24 Virasoro algebras; change of boundary parametrizations
+2/28 Change of boundary parametrizations

-2/28 The definition of VOAs
+3/3 The definition of VOAs